Perhaps you've been wondering what's the difference between our series TRIO, DUO, SOLO.

 The A-frames for SOLO houses are in the shape of equilateral triangles which side measures 4.2 meters (13.8 feet).

-Due to the geometry of the trusses, the height of the TRIO houses is 3.9 meters (12.8 feet).
+Due to the geometry of the trusses, the height of the SOLO houses is 3.9 meters (12.8 feet).

 All the SOLO houses have: